ohadosnat/langDesh/DEV.md

 </details>
 <details>
-<summary>Structing Data & Files</summary>
+<summary>Structuring Data & Files</summary>

-To take all the audio files (can be between 500 to 14,000 files per language) and filter them to make sure I only take the ones I need.
-I made a series of functions (that aren't in this project).
+To take all the audio files (can be between 500 to 14,000 files per language) and filter them to make sure I only take the ones I need, I made a series of functions (that aren't in this project).

 - Each time I want to add a new language, I run these functions, and it adds to a JSON file everything and checks for duplicates.